openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 The onMetaData() function is a callback function for handling video metadata, if any exists.
 A callback function is a function that the runtime calls in response to some type of occurrence or event.
 In this example, the onMetaData()function is a stub that satisfies the requirement to provide the function.
 For more information, see

-“Writing callback methods for metadata and cue points” on page 487
+"Writing callback methods for metadata and cue points" on page 487

 Leaving full-screen mode